A group exhibition including new works by Matthew Barnes, Hannah Hughes & Abigail Hunt

 30th August – 22nd September 2018

-The artists will speak in conversation about the exhibition at the gallery at 7pm on Thursday 20th September.
+The artists spoke in conversation about the exhibition at the gallery at 7pm on Thursday 20th September.

 Sid Motion Gallery is pleased to present a group exhibition ‘A Romance of Many Dimensions’ including new works by Matthew Barnes, Hannah Hughes and Abigail Hunt.